 After a defendant enters a plea, the judge may conduct a sentencing hearing.
 In more minor cases, the judge may impose a sentence right away.
 In more serious cases, the judge may schedule the hearing for a few weeks later to give the defense and prosecution time to prepare.

-7. Can I take back a “no contest” plea in Nevada?
+7. Can I take back a plea?

 It is possible but unlikely.

 If a defendant regrets taking a plea, he/she may file a motion to withdraw a plea anytime prior to sentencing.
 But judges only grant motions to withdraw pleas when the defendant was truly wronged or mislead when entering the plea.